Isdinval/DataScience_Projects/Kaggle-House-Prices-Prediction-using-TFDF-main/README.md

 Photo by Tom Thain on Unsplash.

-## My Message
+## My WORK
-Welcome to my GitHub repository!

 In this project, I had the exciting opportunity to participate in the Kaggle House Prices - Advanced Regression Techniques competition.
 The goal was to predict sales prices and gain practical experience in feature engineering, random forests, and gradient boosting.

 Throughout the project, I employed various regressor models to tackle the challenge.
 I explored the classic TensorFlow Decision Forest and experimented with different variations, including the GradientBoostedTreesModel and the CART model.
 Additionally, I utilized powerful regressors such as Lasso, Elastic Net, Kernel Ridge, Gradient Boosting Regressor, XGBoost, and LightGBM to enhance my predictions.

 My overall approach to this problem was designed to be concise yet effective.
-Here's an overview of the feature engineering process I employed:
+Here's an overview of the process I employed:
 - Sequentially imputing missing values: I addressed missing data points in a step-by-step manner, ensuring that each variable was appropriately handled.
 - Treating numerical variables as categorical: For certain numerical variables that exhibited categorical behavior, I transformed them to capture their underlying nature accurately.
 - Label encoding for ordered categorical variables: Categorical variables that conveyed ordered information were encoded using a label encoding technique, preserving their inherent order.